lodgedwhere/lodgedwhere.github.io/index.md

 <!-- - [A Parity-Based Model of Relational Encoding and Grasping](essays/meaning-without-representation.md) (To form persistent statements “about” the world, the system must sacrifice part of its direct coupling to it, effectively veiling a portion of the incoming information.)
 -->
+- [The Silent Machine: Limits of AI](essays/silent-machine.md)(Life is like a flame that can only reproduce itself through a spatiotemporally continuous process of reproduction, not de novo creation.)
 - [Schrödinger and the Preservation of Order](essays/schrodinger.md)
 - [Awakening as melting](essays/fluid.md)
 - ["I am" as global closure](essays/global-closure.md)